Obtaining Your Permit

 - Photo identification (school activity card, a yearbook picture)

 - Photo identification of legal guardian (the parent also needs to sign the permit and will need to prove identification as well as the relationship to the student.
-If the liable signer has a different last name than the student further documents to verify parent to student will be required.
-Step-parent’s names will not be allowed on the drivers license as the legal name for the student )
+If the liable signer has a different last name than the student further documents will be needed to verify parent and student relation will be required.
+Step-parents’ names will not be allowed on the driver license as the legal name for the student)

-- Fee for the permit is $21.50.
+- Fee for the permit is $26.50.
 This is paid to the Department of Motor Vehicles.
-Once the fees have been paid and a permit has been issued the fees are not refundable)
+(Once the fees have been paid and a permit has been issued the fees are not refundable)

-If there has been any legal name changes, and appears differently than what is on the birth certificate – supporting documents must be present along with all the other documents.
+If there have been any legal name changes, and they appear different than what is on the birth certificate – supporting documents must be present along with all the other documents.